gethiox/HIDI/README.md

 - NKRO keyboards support (if it can be enabled in hardware by some key-sequence)
 - You can connect as many HID devices as you have free USB slots
 - **All devices are loaded/unloaded completely dynamically**
 - Application will reload configuration when new one will appear or existing one was changed.
-  Very useful when user want to craft their own configuration, thanks to that he can test his modifications in realtime without unnecessary interruption like restarting application
+  Very useful when user want to craft their own configuration

 # Significant improvements since beta release
 - YAML configurations for devices. automatic reload